Petrol, diesel rates remain unchanged: Check fuel rates here

-Oil marketing companies kept diesel and petrol prices unchanged on Monday.
+Prices of diesel and petrol remained unchanged across major cities on Wednesday.

 Last week, the Delhi government had reduced value-added tax (VAT) on petrol from 30 per cent to 19.40 per cent.
+The decision marked Rs 8.56 per litre reduction in petrol prices from December 2 in the national capital.

 Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre, respectively.

-Across the country as well, the price of the fuel largely remained unchanged on Sunday, but the retail rates varied depending on the level of local taxes.
-It is important to note that prices of fuel remained largely flat since the Diwali eve when the Centre and some states reduced taxes.
+Across the country as well, the price of the fuel largely remained unchanged on Wednesday but retail rates varied depending on the level of local taxes.

 On the eve of Diwali this year, the Centre cut excise duty by Rs 5 per litre on petrol and Rs 10 per litre on diesel to bring down the retail prices across the country.
 Several states have already cut VAT on petrol and diesel.